SpriggsySpriggs/WPFMessageBoxQB64/README.md

 # WPFMessageBoxQB64
 Create custom MessageBoxes for your QB64 programs using WPF (Windows Presentation Foundation)!
-Uses a PowerShell function class from: https://smsagent.blog/2017/08/24/a-customisable-wpf-messagebox-for-powershell/
+Uses a PowerShell function class written by Trevor Jones from: https://smsagent.blog/2017/08/24/a-customisable-wpf-messagebox-for-powershell/

 Colors for the Color Properties: